eemechs/terraform-jenkins/README.md

 | <a name="output_public_ip"></a> [public\_ip](#output\_public\_ip) | The public IP address of the Jenkins server |
 | <a name="output_sg_id"></a> [sg\_id](#output\_sg\_id) | The ID of the security group |
 | <a name="output_vpc_id"></a> [vpc\_id](#output\_vpc\_id) | ID of the VPC |

+## Contributing

+If you find any issues or would like to contribute to this project, please feel free to submit a pull request.